ccc-oder/oderbot/README.md

 ## oderBot
-Bot works on Oder Area and for Oder Society
+RoBot which is working on Oder Area and for Oder Society

 ---